Skip to main content

 11. Form 4506

 If you need copies of past tax returns, use tax Form 4506 to request the information you need from the IRS.
 When filling in this form, you should provide your personal information, the tax year, and the specific tax returns and forms you want to receive.
-The IRS charges $50 for each form they send you at your request.
+The IRS charges a fee for each form they send you at your request.

 Get Started

-Once again, taxes are just around the corner and you might be uncertain about what forms to fill out and how the various tax forms and schedules fit together.
+As tax season approaches, you might be uncertain about what forms to fill out and how the various tax forms and schedules fit together.
 Take some time to review each form and work ahead on your return to avoid paying late fees.

 If you’re struggling with your taxes or have had a particularly complex financial year, such as starting a new business or adding employees for the first time, consider hiring a tax professional to help you file.
 If that isn’t possible, at least be sure that you’re keeping on top of your business accounting using software throughout the year to set you up for success in the following tax year.